 The more solid approach is to take into account the whole user path because honestly, everything is important (from the amount of data you should leave to sign up to the number of methods you can use to pay).
 EasyLeadz has a clear understanding of the main checkpoints, their funnel looks like this: “Visitor→-> Free Trial →Targeting filters saved →Bot Active→Campaign Launched→Upgrade”.
 They consider all these steps even measuring them with different tools.

 Read also: Customer engagement strategy template to create omnichannel campaigns

 Pay close attention to how many pages people create, how many people have signed on for the product, and how engaged they are with the product over time after signing upTettra team

-In Dashly we know our funnel and track every step of a user journey – we have events for sign up, every feature activation, payments, etc. It gives us data to analyze and understand where we honestly suck and losing people and, in contrast, after what step a users comes by our door with a pocket full of money.
+In Dashly we know our funnel and track every step of a user journey — we have events for sign up, every feature activation, payments, etc. It gives us data to analyze and understand where we honestly suck and lose people and, in contrast, after what step a user comes by our door with a pocket full of money.

-We use our own platform to track user journey, but some of our respondents also have Mixpanel, Google Analytics and Crazy Egg in their toolkit.
+We use our own platform to track user journeys, but some of our respondents also have Mixpanel, Google Analytics, and Crazy Egg in their toolkit.
 This is just a matter of the data you want to track and take into account.

-Of course the data itself is like a plane without a pilot – you won’t get under palms without a decent analyses.
-We recommend building funnels as the most illustrative way estimate users’ journey.
+Of course, the data itself is like a plane without a pilot — you won’t get under palms without a decent analysis.
+We recommend building funnels as the most illustrative way to estimate users’ journey.

-Only looking on how your visitor are acting, where is the breakpoint and what is the correlation between their user path and LTV you’ll be able to provide not just a technical support, but guarantee success and create win-win relations between you and your customers.
-Because no matter what stage of development you are at and how you call your “support”, “success” or “service” – LOVE your customers.
+Only looking at how your visitor is acting, where is the breakpoint is the correlation between their user path and LTV you’ll be able to provide not just technical support, but guarantee success and create win-win relations between you and your customers.
+Because no matter what stage of development you are at and how you call your “support”, “success” or “service” — LOVE your customers.
 And this is the surefire way forward.